Encharted Cook

 Instructions

-• Remove the corned beef brisket from its packaging, rinse it in cold water, and place it in a large Dutch oven.
-Add the pickling spice and cold water to cover it.
+• Prepare Corned Beef.
+Remove the corned beef brisket from its packaging, rinse it in cold water, and place it in a large Dutch oven.
+Add the pickling spice and enough cold water to cover.

-• While the corned beef simmers, slice the cabbage in half down through the center and stem and then cut each half into large wedges.
+• Prepare Cabbbage.
+While the meat simmers, slice the cabbage in half down through the center and stem and then cut each half into large wedges.

 1 Small Cabbage

-• During the last 25 minutes of cooking place wedges of cabbage around the corned beef to cook with the meat.
+• Cook Cabbage with Meat.
+During the last 25 minutes of cooking, place wedges of cabbage around the corned beef to cook with the meat.
 Alternatively, use a steamer basket above the meat if you have one that fits the Dutch oven.

-• The corned beef and cabbage are done when both are tender when pierced with a fork.
+The meat and cabbage are done when both are tender when pierced with a fork.

 Notes